 So, while I do think this report warrants more investigation, I don’t think it is cause for panic.
 I will continue to investigate this issue and update you when new information becomes available.

-UPDATE: Dr. Chris Masterjohn, a nutritional scientist with expertise in fat-soluble vitamins, has published his preliminary thoughts on Kaayla’s report.
+Dr. Chris Masterjohn, a nutritional scientist with expertise in fat-soluble vitamins, published his preliminary thoughts on Kaayla’s report.
 It’s worth reading.

 Now I’d like to hear from you.
 What has your experience been with FCLO?
 Have you tried EVCLO?
 Did you notice a difference in how you felt after switching?
 Let us know in the comments section.